GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 ---
-title: Using IoT Core as scalable ingest for hybrid projects
+title: Using IoT Core as Scalable Ingest for Hybrid Projects
 description: Use the scale and security of Google Cloud for ingest with on prem IoT applications.
 author: ptone
 tags: Cloud IoT Core, Hybrid, Networking